paulwarren/nzde/dict/B/README.md

  <i>n.</i>

+## Baxters

+ <i>n.</i> Baxter's lung preserver, a popular cough and cold remedy in the early to mid-1900s

 ## bay

  <i>n.</i> Constr usu. the bay occas. cap. used locally to refer to the best known `bays' in various districts, those with widest currency including: